-The Company receives the majority of its revenues in US dollars.
-In January 2021, the Bank of Ghana granted approval for the Company to issue and receive fifty percent of its payments in US dollars.
-The approval is valid up to December 31, 2021.
-If the Company has significant cash and receivables in Ghana Cedi it may be exposed to currency fluctuations between the US Dollar and the Ghana Cedi.
+The Bank of Ghana granted approval in 2022, 2023 and 2024 for the Company to receive a portion of its payments in U.S. dollars.
+If the Company has significant cash and receivables in Ghana Cedi it may be exposed to currency fluctuations between the U.S. Dollar and the Ghana Cedi.
 The Company also has significant amounts of CFA relating to operating in certain French West African countries.
 Although the exchange rate of the CFA is linked to the EURO and it has been fairly stable in the past, there can be no assurance that it will continue to be stable.
-In addition, there is also a significant part of the Company's foreign exchange exposure to the Australian dollar and Euro in relation to international purchases.
-As a result, the Company is exposed to currency fluctuations and exchange rate risks.
-Currency fluctuations and exchange rate risks between the value of the US dollar and the value of certain foreign currencies may increase the cost of the Company's operations and could adversely affect financial results.
+In addition, there is also a significant part of the Company's foreign exchange exposure to the Australian and Canadian dollar in relation to international purchases.
+As a result, the Company is exposed to currency fluctuations and exchange rate risks between the value of the U.S. dollar and the value of certain foreign currencies may increase the cost of the Company's operations and could adversely affect financial results.